t3rrq/Frequency-Severity-GLM-Pricing/README.md

 Ranking by policy expected loss concentrates actual loss better than a flat rate.
 Gini is **−0.251** vs **−0.168** when ranking by exposure only (more negative is better here: policies are ordered high score first).
 Top-decile lift is **1.54**.

+Loss ratio is 0.90 on the holdout this reflects the severity cap and a known frequency/severity count mismatch in the source data (see [ANALYSIS.md](ANALYSIS.md#caveats)), not model miscalibration; ranking performance is unaffected.

 ![Lift chart and Lorenz curve](outputs/lift_gini.png)

 | | |